ScopeFoundry/scopefoundry.github.io/content/en/docs/25_settings-and-logged-quantities.md

         lq = self.settings.New("X", float, initial=1.0)
 ```

-However, we did not just create a `float`; we created an object of type `ScopeFoundry.LoggedQuantity` (LQ) that holds a `float`.
+We did not just create a `float`; we created an object of type `ScopeFoundry.LoggedQuantity` (LQ) that holds a `float`.
 The LQ created here is part of a collection of LQs.

-### Notes:
+## Nomenclature
-- **LoggedQuantity (LQ)** is an object that holds a value.
+- `LoggedQuantity`  or LQ, is an object that holds a value.
 LQs have convenience methods to synchronize their values across plugins and threads.
-- **`settings`** is a collection of LQs.
-Every `Measurement`, every `HardwareComponent`, and the app itself has an LQCollection.
-The LQCollection provides convenience functions to generate UI elements.
+- `settings` is a collection of LQs.
+Every `Measurement`, every `HardwareComponent`, and the app itself has  settings.
+The LQCollection provides convenience functions make new LQs and generate UI elements.
 - On this website, the term "setting" (singular) is used interchangeably with LoggedQuantity.

----

 ## Reference a LoggedQuantity